 Nothing should be made by man's labor which is not worth making,

-or which must be made by labor degrading to the makers.
+or which must be made by labor degrading to the maker.

 Driven by insatiable curiosity, New York designer Peter D’Ascoli has travelled the world studying decorative arts for decades.
 Formally trained in Textile Design at the Fashion Institute of Technology in Manhattan, his early work with handcrafted textiles for the Indian government engendered an enduring love of the art and culture of this ancient civilization.
 This experience with craft has been augmented by years of work with major fashion brands in the U.S. and with industrial factories around the world.

 In 2006, D’Ascoli founded the Talianna Studio in New Delhi: a design and product development atelier, creating luxury fabrics for interior decoration.
-In 2012, Cecile D’Ascoli developed a garment collection at the studio.
+In 2012, Cecile D’Ascoli began developing a garment collection at the studio.
 Her approach was based on the types of clothing she herself would want to wear – easy-going dresses and tops with a casual, bohemian vibe.
 The initial concept, crafted of plain Indian handlooms, was elevated to a new level of creativity when the company installed in-house printing.
 The results showcase the unique aesthetic and technical expertise of the firm, and its truly original vision.
-The company now produces women’s contemporary fashion and home products under the D’Ascoli label, and custom fabrics for the interior design trade under the Peter D’Ascoli brand.
+The company now produces contemporary fashion and home products under the D’Ascoli label, and custom fabrics for the interior design trade under the Peter D’Ascoli brand in a vertically integrated factory creating original designs and making them in-house using ancient and modern techniques with small-batch, sustainable methods.

 Original artwork is at the heart of what we do at the Talianna Studio.
 Using traditional materials and CAD we study nature and the history of ornament, working with graphics and the many variations of color to create our product designs.